Raviranjan010/InsideIIM/study-roadmap/01-html-css-fundamentals/mcqs.md

-# HTML & CSS Practice: 20 Layout MCQs
+# HTML & CSS Practice: 20 Layout MCQs with answer

 These questions test your understanding of HTML structure, semantic tags, the CSS box model, Flexbox, Grid, and responsive layout configurations.